MillerHollinger/HexWorld/README.md

 # HexWorld
-The HexWorld online LAN java civilization-building game.
+The HexWorld HexNet-compatible java civilization building game.
 In HexWorld, you assume the role of the leader of an empire.
 Start out with a tiny chunk of land and work your way up to conquering the world.
 Upgrade your actions, acquire resources, and pick a path for your people.
 Ward off other players interested in grabbing your land and ally.
 HexWorld is an open-ended game of world conquest, written entirely in java.

 ## How To Play